Trusty Joe’s Top Picks

 But what if you want the option of using both powder and pods?
 Is that possible?

-While most inexpensive espresso makers are designed to accept only one form or the other, there are a few products out there that can handle both.
+While most cheaper espresso makers are designed to accept only one form or the other, there are a few products out there that can handle both.

-3 out of 5 machines I review below offer you this convenience.
+3 out of 5 best inexpensive espresso machines I review below offer you this convenience.

 Includes a milk frother